This post may contain affiliate links, from which we earn an income.

 Although Zermatt is a great skiing destination, one of the best things about this winter fairy tale town in the Swiss Alps is that it’s just as good for non-skiers as skiers, and makes a great destination for winter walking holidays and a Swiss road trip.

-You can pamper yourself in one of the town’s many spas, take the Matterhorn Glacier Paradise Cable Car to the top of one of Europe’s highest mountain at 4,478 meters, go snowshoeing, eat the most delicious cooked Swiss cheese (probably top of our list) and cozy up in front of a blazing fire.
+You can pamper yourself in one of the town’s many spas, take the Matterhorn Glacier Paradise Cable Car to the top of one of Europe’s highest mountains at 4,478 meters, go snowshoeing, eat the most delicious cooked Swiss cheese (probably top of our list) and cozy up in front of a blazing fire.
 Pretty much everything that says relaxation and a perfect winter holiday.

 RELATED POST: Driving in the Alps: Top Tips & Best Routes